EMBRYOPSIDA Pirani & Prado

 [ROSALES [CUCURBITALES + FAGALES]]: ovules 1-2/carpel, apical.

-Ectomycorrhizal; (Frankia infection via root hairs); (flavononols), dihydroflavonols, ellagic acid +; (cork cambium outer cortical); vessel elements also with scalariform perforation plates; sieve tubes with non-dispersive P-protein bodies; buds with scales, scales spiral; lamina margins toothed, secondary veins proceeding straight to non-glandular teeth and higher-order veins convergent on those teeeth [urticoid]; plants monoecious, flowers in compact cymose clusters, very small, (± monosymmetric by reduction); P +; nectary 0; staminate flowers: inflorescence a spike or catkin; A opposite P; pollen oblate, thickened sexine arches going from pore to pore, visible as bands [arci], tectum ± spinulate, infratectum granular [?here], cavity between inner and outer pores [vestibulum]; carpellate flower: placentation apical, style undivided, ± 0, stigma ± decurrent, linear, dry; ovules epitropous, unitegmic; megaspore mother cells several; ovules poorly developed at pollination, fertilisation delayed; fruits dry; testa vascularized, not mechanical, exotesta often enlarged and persisting; cotyledons large. - 8 families, 33 genera, 1055 species.
+Plant ectomycorrhizal; (Frankia infection +, by root hairs); (flavonols), dihydroflavonols, ellagic acid +; (cork cambium outer cortical); vessel elements also with scalariform perforation plates; sieve tubes with non-dispersive P-protein bodies; buds perulate; lamina margins toothed, secondary veins proceeding straight to teeth, teeth not glandular, with higher-order veins convergent on them [urticoid]; plants monoecious, inflorescence with compact cymose clusters of flowers, flowers very small, (± monosymmetric by reduction), sessile; P +, uniseriate; nectary 0; staminate flowers: inflorescence a catkin; A opposite P; pollen oblate, thickened sexine arches going from pore to pore, visible as bands [arci], cavity between inner and outer pores [vestibulum], tectum ± spinulate, infratectum granular; carpellate flowers: style undivided, ± 0, stigma ± decurrent, linear, dry; ovule 2/carpel, pendulous, epitropous, unitegmic; megaspore mother cells several; ovules poorly developed at pollination, fertilization delayed; fruits dry; testa vascularized, not mechanical, exotesta often enlarged and persisting; cotyledons large. - 8 families, 33 genera, 1055 species.

-Rusts on Fagales are predominantly to be placed in Pucciniastraceae, a group also to be found on ferns (Savile 1979).
+Rusts on Fagales are predominantly members of Pucciniastraceae, a group also to be found on ferns (Savile 1979).

-Fagales comprise the Faganae and two and a half other superorders in Takhtajan (1997).
+Fagales comprise the Faganae and two and a half more superorders in Takhtajan (1997).

 Includes Betulaceae, Casuarinaceae, Fagaceae, Juglandaceae, Myricaceae, Nothofagaceae, Rhoipteleaceae, Ticodendraceae.